-Initial or standard indoor air quality testing involves inspection, measurements and laboratory testing where required of the following:
+A preliminary or standard indoor air quality testing involves inspection, measurements and laboratory testing where required of the following:

-- Inspection of the ventilation system
+- Visual inspection of the ventilation system

 - Airflow measurements